 - Helping students find work after graduation

-Olin College has a high graduation rate when compared to similar schools nearby.
+Olin College of Engineering has a high graduation rate when compared to similar schools nearby.

 |Number of Year to Graduate||Percent of Entering Class|

 |Graduating in 5 Years||4%|

 |Graduating in 6 Years||1%|

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.

 Get more information about the programs offered by Franklin W. Olin College of Engineering by clicking the request information to the right.